Dan Gilroy: Other projects

 Gilroy was hired by Tim Burton to re-write Wesley Strick's Superman Lives script, making it more budget conscious and expanding the psychology for the final shooting drafts before it was cancelled by WB.
 Gilroy later appeared in the documentary The Death of "Superman Lives": What Happened?
 (2015) to recount his contribution to the project.
 In 2011, he was due to write a film adaptation of the comic strip adventure The Annihilator.

 Personal life

 Gilroy resides in Los Angeles with actress Rene Russo, to whom he has been married since 1992.
-The couple have a daughter, Rose.
+The couple has a daughter, Rose.